6e3d405a-bd3a-4d52-9066-b04f7f1a1843

 Rugby or Hockey sessions

-Bletchley Park, Stratford-upon-Avon or Birmingham (rotating Sunday options)
+Bletchley Park, Stratford-upon-Avon, or Birmingham (rotating Sunday options)

-Share meals every day
+Share meals daily

-Make friends from around the world
+Build friendships with peers from around the world

 Gain confidence navigating new environments

-The atmosphere encourages kindness, openness and intellectual curiosity.
+The atmosphere encourages kindness, openness, and intellectual curiosity.

-Ingredients tailored to dietary needs and cultural requirements
+Menus adapted for dietary needs and cultural requirements

-Aged 13+ at the time of the programme
+Aged 13+ at the time of attendance

 Ready for Key Stage 4–level subject learning

-Motivated to try new experiences
+Motivated, curious, and open to new experiences

 Independent enough to travel alone if required

-Students assessed at B1+ also:
+Students assessed at B1+ or above will also:

 Attend a short online interview

-Submit a short personal statement ahead of the interview
+Submit a brief personal statement

-Have their academic interests reviewed for subject suitability
+Have academic interests reviewed for subject suitability

 Induction • Assembly • Campus orientation • Academic subjects • EAL • Sports coaching • Welcome evening